Should you install that new rooftop solar array to cut energy costs, or construct a flashy new rooftop bar to attract

-During a panel on design, operations and brand, our own JJ Steeley discussed how we helped Ohana Real Estate Investors, owners of the the Montage Beverly Hills, create significant new value at the luxury hotel from Efficiency Production in the first year alone.
+During a panel on design, operations and brand, our own JJ Steeley discussed how we helped Ohana Real Estate Investors, owners of the Montage Beverly Hills Hotel, create significant new value at the luxury hotel from Efficiency Production in the first year alone.

 Co-panelist Helen Jorgensen VP, Design & Procurement at Host Hotels & Resorts, explained how the company views good environmental stewardship as a driver of financial value.

 Since 2008, Host has cut its greenhouse gas emissions by 27% per square foot and achieved a 14% reduction in energy use per square foot — meanwhile avoiding nearly 40,000 MWh of energy through energy efficiency projects.
 And the company is just getting started.